 Combi boilers get their name from the fact that they provide a “combination” of instant hot water and central heating.
 The system has two separate heat exchangers one that links through to the radiators of your central heating system, and one that connects to the hot water supply.

 Turn on your taps for instant hot water

-When you request hot water, either by turning on the tap or turning up the thermostat, the combi boiler signals a sensor that tells the boiler that it needs to burn fuel, so that’s your gas, electric, or oil supply.
+When you request hot water, either by turning on the tap or turning up the thermostat, the best combi boiler signals a sensor that tells the boiler that it needs to burn fuel, so that’s your gas, electric, or oil supply.

 The combination boiler will then produce hot water by making sure that the heat exchanger gets hot enough to warm the water as its flows over it.